GroupProject-JOM/Frontend/README.md

 - **Product Management:** Manage product details.
 - **Emergency Data Entry:** Update coconut amounts when collectors are unable to access the system.

-## Installation and Usage

-To run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/GroupProject-JOM/Frontend.git`
-2. Open `index.html` in your preferred web browser.

-For additional setup and deployment instructions, refer to [Installation Guide](path/to/installation/guide.md).

-## Contributing

-Contributions are welcome!
-Please follow our [Contribution Guidelines](path/to/contribution/guide.md).

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).